Top-ranking NYPD officer abruptly resigns amid sexual misconduct allegations

 The department declined to comment on the allegations against Maddrey other than to say it “takes all allegations of sexual misconduct seriously and will thoroughly investigate this matter.”

+Epps was the department’s top earner in fiscal year 2024, earning more than $400,000, according to local media reports — more than half of it in overtime pay.

+“Ms. Epps has endured profound harm at the hands of individuals who exploited their positions of power for personal gain,” Sanders said in a statement.
+“The retaliation she faced for standing up to this abuse underscores the need for immediate reforms to address systemic failures within the NYPD.”

-Lawyers for Maddrey and his accuser didn’t immediately respond to messages seeking comment Saturday.
+Spokespersons for the department didn’t immediately respond to a message from The Associated Press seeking comment.

-But the officer, who holds an administrative post in Maddrey’s office, told The New York Post that her boss routinely demanded sex from her and other favors since being elevated to chief of department.

-She told the paper her lawyer plans to file a notice of claim with the city comptroller’s office Saturday outlining her allegations.

-Maddrey’s attorney, Lambros Lambrou, dismissed the claims as “completely meritless” in a statement to the Post.
+Maddrey’s attorney, Lambros Lambrou, also didn’t respond to a request for comment on the various allegations.
+However, in a statement to the Post, he dismissed Epps’ claims as “completely meritless.”

-Maddrey joined the police force in 1991 at the age of 20 and rose through the ranks to become chief of housing in 2021 and then chief of patrol later that year, before being promoted to chief of department last December, according to his department biography.
+“What a convenient time to accuse somebody of misconduct after she’s caught stealing time,” Lambrou told the paper.
+“She’s obviously drowning and in the deep end of the pool without a lifesaver.
+She wants to take down as many people as she can.”

+Sanders responded that any overtime his client worked was at the request of Maddrey and approved by him and other department officials.

 Earlier this year, an administrative trial judge in the department recommended dropping a disciplinary case against Maddrey regarding a November 2021 incident in which he ordered officers to void the arrest of a retired officer who previously worked for him.